MajorFrenchy/MajorFrenchy.github.io/_posts/2026-02-22-VPX-Merging-Tool.md

  <img src="/Screenshots/vpx-merging-tool/vpxmt-vbs.jpg" width="100%">
  <br>
 In VPX Standalone, you can not access the script directly anymore.
 This tool will allow you to export a clean version of the table script.
-Sometimes, you may need to enable an option, change the rom name or edit a pecific line.
+Sometimes, you may need to enable an option, change the rom name or edit a specific line.
 <img src="/Screenshots/vpx-merging-tool/vpxmt-vbs-full.jpg" width="50%">

 <br>